Jiachen-T-Wang/softlabel-knnsv/README.md

 By [Jiachen T. Wang](https://tianhaowang.netlify.app/) and [Ruoxi Jia](https://ruoxijia.info/).

-This repository provides an implementation of the technical note [Efficient Task-Specific Data Valuation for Nearest Neighbor Algorithms](https://arxiv.org/abs/2304.04258).
+This repository provides an implementation of for [A Note on "Efficient Task-Specific Data Valuation for Nearest Neighbor Algorithms"](https://arxiv.org/abs/2304.04258).
 We propose a refined version of KNN-Shapley that uses **a more reasonable utility function**.

 ## Quick Start